 Nichi Farnham graduated from the United States Air Force Academy and served 6 years in the active duty Air Force.
-She served 7 years on the Bangor City Council and was Council Chair/Mayor one year.
-She served 5 years on the Bangor School Committee, and was a Maine State Senator (Bangor and Hermon) in the 125th Legislature.
+She served 7 years on the Bangor City Council and was Council Chair/Mayor for one year.
+She served 5 years on the Bangor School Committee and was a Maine State Senator (Bangor and Hermon) in the 125th Legislature.
 She served 12 years on the EMHS (Northern Light Health) Board of Directors, 5 years on the State Board of Education, and served 2 years as the Maine Troop Greeters Museum Fundraising Chair.
 She currently serves on the Maine Public Charter School Commission.
 She is in her 11th year on the Bangor Nursing and Rehabilitation Center Board of Directors.
 She is also serving in her 6th year on the Bangor Library Board of Trustees.
-Nichi’s full time commitment for the past 30 years has been as a “stay at home mom.”
+Nichi’s full-time commitment for the past 30 years has been as a “stay-at-home mom.”
 She is a mom of 3 young men; the oldest graduated from Northeastern University, and the younger two graduated from Bentley University.
 Nichi’s husband is Maine’s Adjutant General.
-Nichi enjoys running, working out, and visits with her boys.
+Nichi enjoys running, working out, and visiting with her boys.
 You may have seen her when she volunteered as the Race Day Operations chair for the Susan G. KOMEN Maine Race for the Cure which was run for 19 years.

 Carl is serving in his 16th year as the Senior Pastor at EOCC.
 For the past 13 years, he has served as a St Joseph Hospital volunteer and a chaplain/volunteer at Northern Light Health.

 In addition to his work at EOCC, he is a member of the Planning Board for the Chapin Park Block Party and previously served as Lay Minister at the Brewer Methodist Church.